Eileen Blackey Fellowship Guidelines

 The Eileen Blackey Doctoral Fellowship is awarded based on the projected annual earnings to the fund and contributions.
 In recent years, the fellowship has been awarded in the amount of $4,000 to $6,500.
 One fellowship is awarded to a social work doctoral candidate whose dissertation focuses on welfare policy and practice.
 Dissertations that include a diversity component are encouraged.
 Diversity is taking on broader meaning and includes race and ethnicity, as well as the sociocultural experiences of people of different genders, social classes, religious and spiritual beliefs, sexual orientation, ages, and physical and mental abilities.

 The fellowship award will be disbursed directly to the recipient's university.
-Funds in the amount of $1,500 will be earmarked for conferences and professional development.
-As part of the award, the recipient will be expected to attend and participate in a poster session to present his/her study purpose/ study question at NASW's National Conference in 2020 and submit a final dissertation to the NASW Foundation upon completion.
+Funds in the amount of $500 will be earmarked for conferences and professional development.
+As part of the award, the recipient will be expected to attend and participate in NASW's National Leadership Conference in 2021 and submit a final dissertation to the NASW Foundation upon completion.
 Expenses for conferences and professional development must be approved through the NASW Foundation and funds will not be disbursed directly to the recipient.

 Application Requirements For The Eileen Blackey Doctoral Fellowship